-Capital projects in the Transportation strategic area account for \$963.625 million and represent 47 percent of the County's overall FY 2015-16 Proposed Capital Budget.
+Capital projects in the Transportation strategic area account for \$962.660 million and represent 46 percent of the County's overall FY 2015-16 Adopted Capital Budget.
 In FY 2015-16, PortMiami will complete the Deep-Dredge projects to be ready for the Post Panamax market.
 Miami International Airport will initiate the first phase of the Terminal Optimization Program that will expand and modernize the functionality of existing terminals and provide efficient terminal facilities for the next 20 to 30 years.
-The Transit Department will continue with its rail vehicle replacement, track and guideway rehabilitation, and bus enhancement program.
+The Transit Department will continue with its rail vehicle replacement, track and guideway rehabilitation, bus enhancement program and planning for the Baylink Transit Corridor.
 Public Works and Waste Management transportation projects total \$241 million and include intersection improvements, road widening, bridge replacements, and communications infrastructure and traffic control devices for the Automated Traffic Management System.
+Also included is the design and construction of the MiamiCentral Station - Downtown Miami Tri-Rail Link.